dikidwid/3D_E-Commerce/README.md

 already registered or not

 ## Concept Utilized
-This application invloved some UIKit concepts:
+This application invloved some concepts:
 - SPAlert
 - LocalAuthentication
 - Firebase